lukeweller/fm-staff-analysis/README.md

 		sort coaches by their max coaching aptitude
 	-gk, --coaching
-		sort coaches by their total goalkeeper coaching aptitude -h, --help
+		sort coaches by their total goalkeeper coaching aptitude -f, --fitness-coaching
+		sort coaches by their fitness coaching aptitude
+	-yd, --head-youth-dev
+		sort coaches by their aptitude as a head of youth development -h, --help
 		print this message